 Keep Track Of All Your Expenses

 Positive cash flow will be realized if the closing balance is higher than the balance during the opening period.
 However, this positive difference in the amount of cash is determined by various factors.
-Top among them is how you spend money in your business.
+The top among them is how you spend money in your business.

-To ensure that you are spending only on the necessary things in your business, you should keep track of all the business expenses.
+To ensure that you are spending only on the necessary things in your business, you should keep track of all the business expenses using business expense tracking software.
 It will help you to identify when the expenses are about to build up.
-You can also identify how to save on your expenses hence cutting down on your bills.
+Also, you can identify how to save on your expenses hence cutting down on your bills.

 Remember, the cash flow in your organization can quickly turn into a negative if you spend more than you earn.
 To avoid the possible financial burden and to keep a positive cash flow, you should keep track of the monetary expenses that your business incurs and learn to manage them.